selwynpolit/d9book/book/nodes-and-fields.md

 ### External links

 You can get the URL (for external links) and then just the text part.
 Note this doesn't work for internal links.
-Note also this slightly convoluted example has a reference field field_sf_contract_ref which has a link to another entity and the `field_vendor_url->first()->getUrl()` is the important part.
-Also note, this is a single-value field (not a multivalue field -- so the `first()` call is a little disturbing)
+Note also that this slightly convoluted example has a reference field field_sf_contract_ref which has a link to another entity and the `field_vendor_url->first()->getUrl()` is the important part.
+Also, note, this is a single-value field (not a multivalue field -- so the `first()` call is a little disturbing)

 ```php